Business College of Business

 Honors Program

-The College of Business participates in the Nebraska Honors Program both in and out of the classroom.
+The College of Business participates in the University Honors Program both in and out of the classroom.
 University Honors Program courses are accepted to fulfill degree requirements and the College works with departments and individual students to design upper-level coursework of specific interest to honors students.
-For additional information concerning the program, see “Nebraska Honors.”

-In addition to the university-wide Nebraska Honors Program, the College of Business also offers the Nebraska Business Honors Academy and the Jeffrey Raikes School of Computer Science and Management, two cohort-based honors programs.
-Students accepted into these cohort-based programs are also automatically accepted into the Nebraska Honors Program.
+In addition to the university-wide Honors Program, the College of Business also offers the Nebraska Business Honors Academy and the Jeffrey Raikes School of Computer Science and Management, two cohort-based honors programs.
+Students accepted into these cohort-based programs are also automatically accepted into the University Honors Program.

 Nebraska Business Honors Academy

 The Nebraska Business Honors Academy is a unique cohort-based program for high-ability students with demonstrated leadership potential.
-The goal of the Academy is to develop critical thinking, problem-solving, and communications skills to prepare graduates to be strategic decision-makers and innovators.
+The goal of the Academy is to develop critical thinking, problem-solving, and communication skills to prepare graduates to be strategic decision-makers and innovators.
 The Academy combines a rigorous curriculum (including approximately 40 credit hours of cohort-based courses) with leadership training, co-curricular activities, and corporate involvement.
+Nebraska Business Honors Academy requirements differ from those listed in the catalog.
+Students work closely with the Academy’s advisors on appropriate sequencing and enrollment in Academy-specific requirements.
 Academy students will complete MNGT 475H Honors: Business Strategies in place of the thesis requirement for the University of Nebraska–Lincoln Honors Program.

 Students interested in learning more about the Nebraska Business Honors Academy should call 402-472-2310 or visit the Academy website.